openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 * MUST accept access tokens in the HTTP header as in Section 2.1 of OAuth 2.0 Bearer Token Usage [RFC6750]{{RFC6750}}
 * MUST NOT accept access tokens in the query parameters stated in Section 2.3 of OAuth 2.0 Bearer Token Usage [RFC6750]{{RFC6750}}
 * MUST verify the validity, integrity, expiration and revocation status of access tokens
-* MUST verify that the authorization represented by the access token is sufficient for the requested resource access and otherwise return errors as in section 3.1 of [RFC6750]{{RFC6750}}
+* MUST verify that the authorization represented by the access token is sufficient for the requested resource access.
+* If the access token is not sufficient for the requested action, the Resource server MUST return errors as per section 3.1 of [RFC6750]{{RFC6750}}

 # Use Cases
 Implementations MAY choose to support one or more of the following use-cases in order to be considered interoperable implementations